-When you upload your images you can add Alt Tags.
+When you upload your images to WordPress you can add Alt Tags.
 These are alternative tags and are used by screen readers for people with visual impairments, it tells them what the photograph is about.
 Search engines also read this tag because they also cannot see a photograph.

 Please don’t use this tag as an excuse for keyword stuffing, please be accurate in the description.